Soil Quality Assessment of Long-Term Direct Seed to Optimize Production

 Impacts and Contributions/Outcomes

-To date, twelve student workers with interest in pursuing careers in agriculture have been employed to work on the soil analyses for this project and gain experience in their chosen field.
-We have presented hands-on soils experiments to local high school, middle school, and elementary school students.
-Meetings were held for the producer/cooperators on this project to present the results of the soil quality analyses and to solicit suggestions and feedback on the project and interest in slight changes in management to mitigate the decrease in pH in the 2 to 4 inch soil depth.
+To date, ten student workers with interest in pursuing careers in agriculture have been employed to work on the soil analyses for this project and gain experience in their chosen field.
+We have presented hands-on soils experiments to local high school and middle school students.
+Meetings were held during February, 2014 for the grower/cooperators on this project to present the results of the soil quality analyses and to solicit suggestions and feedback on the project and interest in slight changes in management to mitigate the decrease in pH in the 2 to 4 inch soil depth.
 This research will further our knowledge of soil quality and assist in developing profitable best management practices for direct seed systems.

 Adams County Director